 Extension Pesticide Applicator Training Series #4: Sprayer Calibration

-College of Agriculture, Consumer and Environmental Sciences, New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Here is a list of basic tools needed to calibrate a sprayer.
+Basic tools needed to calibrate a sprayer:

-- Personal protective equipment – gloves, goggles, rubber boots, etc.
+- Personal protective equipment: gloves, goggles, rubber boots, etc.

 - Measuring tape 50 foot or greater